-Analysis of 6 inoSMI pro-Russian articles, based upon Spanish language comments made on ABC. es (N = 6) and El País (N = 1) articles, dated between April 2020 and April 2021, confirms how these materials are sometimes targeted towards the Russian diaspora.
+Analysis of 6 inoSMI pro-Russian articles, based upon Spanish language comments made on ABC. es (N = 6) and El País (N = 1) articles $^{31}$ , dated between April 2020 and April 2021, confirms how these materials are sometimes targeted towards the Russian diaspora.
 Five of these Spanish origins narratives were tracked being disseminated via Russpain.com a specialist website for Russian speakers living in Spain.

-There were examples of English language versions of the reader comments template uncovered, including on: News Front; TheDuran.com; and bulgarianmilitary.com.
-The fact that all of them are known for engaging in propaganda and disinformation, probably implies something about the limited segments of Western media audiences thought likely to be receptive to such content.
+There were examples of English language versions of the reader comments template uncovered, including on: News Front and the TheDuran.com.
+Both of which are known for engaging in propaganda and disinformation, probably implies something about the limited segments of Western media audiences thought likely to be receptive to such content.